oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 > *Hi Olivia,*
 >
 > *Great work!
 Just a minor comment, could you change the colours in the bill length/depth scatter-plot?
-It's hard to see the difference between the islands.*
+It's hard to see the difference between the species.*

 This is easy to fix: I can go in the `R/helper_functions.R` file and change the colour palette that I use to create the plot in the relevant function.
 The new plotting function will be: